apiel/electribe-ui/README.md

+Work only on Chrome

 https://apiel.github.io/electribe-ui/dist/index.html

 TO do:
-- fix name edit properly
-- fix send from bin file
+- save steps only
+- might move save/load part in electribe-core